timweisbarth/attention-based-energy-forecasting/README.md

 # Details

 This project contains two pipelines.
 The pytorch architectures (Attention-based models, DLinear, LSTM and TSMixer) are exectuted via shell scripts that call run.py which in turn calls exp_main.py.
 The second pipeline is for XGBoost and Linear Regression and is executed through shell scripts or IPython notebooks that call run_non_deepl.py.
-The checkpoints folder contains the checkpoints of the model parameters (if saved).
-However in most cases it only contains the train vs. val loss plot of each model run.
-The results folder contains the forecast and ground truth of each experiment.
-The naming convention of the folders can be found in the setting variable of run.py which is based on the parser arguments of the same document.

-# Map chapters to experiments, figures and tables